 I remember showing the results to HR & asking whether they believed there was any bias going on.

-I got “the look”, but the normal BS disclaimer.
+I got “the look”, but the normal bullshit disclaimer.

 But I digress.

-It may further substantiate your own feeling about someone’s performance…or it very well may raise some questions.
+It may further substantiate your own feelings about someone’s performance…or it very well may raise some questions.

 It’s just a tool in your arsenal & by no means, the be-all, end-all, but it’s a most valuable & enlightening one!

-You should try it out yourself, assuming your company supports it & has a process in place to support it.
+You should try it out yourself, assuming your company endorses it & has a process in place to support it.

 And if they don’t, then ask them to start one!

-It’s great to use for your people & it’s great to use for yourself!
+It’s great to use for your people & it’s great to use on yourself!

-There’s still a great deal of anonymity as not everyone on a specific category is (randomly) chosen to complete a survey.
+There’s still a great deal of anonymity as not everyone in a specific category is (randomly) chosen to complete a survey.